shriya/lettuce-be-friends/README.md

 ## Things I Want to Add

+* Date & Time display
+    * add am/pm
+    * automatically display end time
+    * add bootstrap datepicker to new & edit forms
+* Mobile UI Styling
+    * increase font size and button size so they are clickable on small screen
+* Add alert before deleting; “Are you sure you want to delete?”
 * Have maximum RSVP count per event and stop it when it hits that
 * Security; make sure personal info (email, cell #) is not accessible to anyone outside of attendees leading up to each event
 * Add Google Maps search for restaurant venues & maps API to display location